American Red Cross: Blood donation

-ARC supplies roughly 45% of the donated blood in the United States, which it sells to hospitals and regional suppliers.
+ARC supplies roughly 45% of the donated blood in the United States, which it sells to hospitals and regional suppliers on a cost-recovery basis.
+In 2019, hospitals paid blood collection centers about $215 per unit of red blood cells.
 Community-based blood centers supply nearly 50% and approximately 5% is collected directly by hospitals.
 In December 2004, ARC completed its largest blood processing facility in the United States in Pomona, California, on the campus grounds of California State Polytechnic University, Pomona.

 Tissue services

 For more than 50 years, ARC provided allograft tissue for transplant through sales in its Tissue Services Program.
 It cared for thousands of donor families who donated tissue and sold the tissue to more than 1 million transplant recipients.
 At the end of January 2005, ARC ended its Tissue Services program to focus on its primary missions of Disaster Relief and Blood Services.

 Plasma services

-A leader in the plasma industry, ARC provides more than one quarter of the nation's plasma products.
-Red Cross Plasma Services provides plasma products that are reliable, cost-effective and as safe as possible.
+A leader in the plasma industry, ARC provides more than one quarter of the USA's plasma products.

-In February 1999, ARC completed its "Transformation", a $287 million program that re engineered Red Cross Blood Services' processing, testing, and distribution system and established a new management structure.
+In February 1999, ARC completed its "Transformation", a $287 million program that reengineered Red Cross Blood Services' processing, testing, and distribution system and established a new management structure.

-As of 2011, ARC was no longer in the Plasma Services industry.
+As of 2011, ARC is no longer in the Plasma Services industry.
 It supplies Baxter BioSciences with items for manufacturing plasma products.